N. David Mermin: Word and phrase coinages

 Inspired by Lewis Carroll's comic poem The Hunting of the Snark, Mermin introduced the term boojum into the vocabulary of condensed-matter physics.

-In his book It's About Time (2005), one of several expository pieces on special relativity, he suggests that the English foot (0.3048 meters) be slightly modified to approximately 29.98 cm.
+In his book It's About Time (2005), one of several expository pieces on special relativity, he suggests that the English foot (0.3048 meters) be slightly modified to approximately 0.2998 m.
 This adaptation of a physical unit is one of several ploys that Mermin uses to draw students into spacetime geometry.
 In the book, Mermin writes:

 Henceforth, by 1 foot we shall mean the distance light travels in a nanosecond.
 A foot, if you will, is a light nanosecond (and a nanosecond, even more nicely, can be viewed as a light foot). ...
 If it offends you to redefine the foot ... then you may define 0.299792458 meters to be 1 phoot, and think "phoot" (conveniently evocative of the Greek φωτος, "light") whenever you read "foot".

 Though it is often misattributed to Richard Feynman, Mermin coined the phrase "shut up and calculate!" to characterize the views of many physicists regarding the interpretation of quantum mechanics.